zhao-chunyu/MetaDriver/README.md

 ### 		[5] Sota Few-shot

-*If you want to run other comparison models, we already support several.*
+*If you want to run other comparison models, we have supported 6 SOTA models.*

 <details close>
 <summary>Supported model</summary>